Clan328/gdp-2025-caesium-rhino/README.md

 You will need a Cesium Ion access token, which you can configure [here](https://ion.cesium.com/tokens).

 When prompted, enter the longitude and latitude of where you want to load.
-Currently the option entered for model does not affect the source for the tiles.

-For convenience, you should create a `.env` file in this root directory storing your API query parameters for Google Maps' API.
-More details in the comment in the `RunCommand` method in `LoadTiles/LoadTilesCommand.cs`.

 ## LoadTiles/sampletileset.json
 This is a sample JSON response from Google Maps 3D tiles - to test (and save on API calls!)